cbetti/org-chart/README.md

     pipenv install -d

+## Viewing the Org Chart

+The org chart is really the data itself.
+Just look at it:

+    cat TEAMS.yaml
+    cat PEOPLE.yaml

+Or render an image.
+Reporting structure is supported at this time.
+Make sure you have graphviz' 'dot' on your path, and try this:

+    pipenv run python orgchart/picture.py reporting

 ## Changing the Org Chart

 Simply change PEOPLE.yaml and TEAMS.yaml, and commit.
 These files serve as both